LiyanH2025/LiyanH2025.github.io/_pages/about.md

 ---

 Hi there, my name is Liyan Huang.
-I'm currently in my second year pursuing a master's degree in Computer Science at University of Southern California, where I'm happy to get advice and work with [Professor Weihang Wang](https://weihang-wang.github.io).
-Prior to enrolling at USC, I obtained my Bachelor's degree in Computer Science and Technology from Tsinghua University.
+I'm currently in my second year pursuing a Master's Degree in Computer Science at University of Southern California, where I'm happy to get advice and work with [Professor Weihang Wang](https://weihang-wang.github.io).
+Prior to enrolling at USC, I obtained my Bachelor's Degree in Computer Science and Technology from Tsinghua University.
 I'm also honored to have the chance to work at ByteDance as a software engineer intern for half a year.

 My research interests include _Software Engineering_ and _Software Security_, with a particular emphasis on _WebAssembly_ and its associated research topics.
 My current work focuses on developing testing and analysis techniques to enhance WebAssembly’s reliability.
 I am also open to exploring other research areas, such as NLP and Computer Systems.
 I always hope to build sound software systems and make meaningful contributions to the community.